 Made for: Ecommerce entrepreneurs who want to grow their Shopify stores.

-Hosted by Kurt Elster, founder of Shopify agency Ethercycle and an ecommerce legend, this podcast is perfect for people who want to turn their Shopify stores into revenue-generating machines.
+Kurt Elster, founder of Shopify agency Ethercycle and an ecommerce legend, hosts this podcast for Shopify stores that want to turn into revenue-generating machines.

 Hosted by: Brett Curry